-It is essential that children and young people aged under 18 and their families understand the court process and are provided with appropriate support, guidance and assistance (Scottish Government, 2011; CYCJ, 2019).
-This is key as children and young people report experiencing the court process as:
+It is essential that all children and their families understand the court process and are provided with appropriate support, guidance and assistance (Scottish Government, 2011; CYCJ, 2020a).
+This is key, as children report:

 Types of criminal justice procedure

-- Solemn procedure covers the most serious cases and involves trial in front of a judge or sheriff and a jury made up of 15 members of the public
+- Solemn procedure covers the most serious cases and involves trial in front of a judge or sheriff and a jury made up of 15 members of the public.
+The documents which set out the initial details of the charges is a “petition” and the petition hearing is a hearing held in private at the earliest stage of a serious criminal prosecution.
+The accused is later served with an “indictment” that finalises the charges to be faced.

-- Summary procedure covers less serious offences and involves a trial by a sheriff or justice of the peace (JP) without a jury
+- Summary procedure covers less serious offences and involves a trial by a sheriff or justice of the peace (JP) without a jury.
+The “complaint” is the document in summary cases that sets out the charges against the accused.

 Types of court